Mr-Destructive/techstructive-blog/_posts/2021-08-27-DevQuotes-Auth0-x-Hashnode.md

 >Talk is cheap, show me the code - Linus Torvalds

-The source code is available at Github on this  [Link](https://github.com/Mr-Destructive/devquotes).
+The source code is available at GitHub on this  [Link](https://github.com/Mr-Destructive/devquotes).
 It's freely open for any contribution after the hackathon(mid-September).
 Some of the files such as the environment variables, virtual environments, cached data are not uploaded for security and obvious reasons.

 Enough of technical talks, let's see the DEMO,